andreyrisukhin/eb2niw/README.md

 * Checkpoint pickup from a pipeline step (avoid reusing APIs etc)
 * Better Step 2 claim extraction (try with Anthropic/ChatGPT)

 ### Assumptions and Design Decisions
+P0 - It Works
 * Modules for each step in the pipeline - expect pipeline to be linear, one-directional.
-* Save intermediate state between modules, allowing recovery and intermediate validation between steps. (save each personal statement & state to its own folder; gives staleness)
+* Save intermediate state (JSON) between modules, allowing recovery and intermediate validation between steps. (save each personal statement & state to its own folder; gives staleness)
-* JSON format for intermediate state.

-* Data Processing & Storage:
-  * Each personal statement will be processed in its own isolated workspace
-  * All intermediate data will be stored in JSON format for easy inspection and debugging
-  * PDF text extraction will preserve formatting metadata where possible

-* Error Handling & Validation:
+* Text Matching

+P1 - QoL
 * Each module will implement input validation and clear error messaging
 * Failed processing attempts will be logged with detailed context
 * System will gracefully handle network issues during web scraping

-* Evidence Collection:
-  * Web scraping will respect robots.txt and implement rate limiting
-  * Evidence will be cached locally to avoid repeated requests
 * Each piece of evidence will be tagged with source, timestamp, and relevance score

-* Output Generation:
-  * PDF output will follow a consistent, professional template
-  * Evidence will be organized by relevance and type
-  * All sources will be properly cited with timestamps and URLs

-* Performance Considerations:
+P2 - Efficiency
-  * Batch processing capability for multiple statements
+* Batch processing
-  * Parallel processing where appropriate (especially for web scraping)
-  * Resource-intensive operations will be monitored and optimized

-* Security & Privacy:
-  * Personal/sensitive information will be handled according to privacy best practices
-  * Web scraping credentials and API keys will be managed securely
-  * Input PDFs will be scanned for malware before processing

 ### Setup
-* Activate environment with .\venv\Scripts\activate.bat
+* Use requirements.txt to create an environment; spaCy package requres special install per their website: https://pypi.org/project/spacy/

 # IO References